limcheekin/fluwix/showcase_view/SHOWCASE_YOUR_WIDGETS.md

 # Steps To Showcase Your Widgets

-First of all, after your showcase deployed to production, you can share it to the world via:
+First of all, once your showcase deployed to production, you can share it to the world via:

 - Android app